openconfig/featureprofiles/feature/security/gnsi/certz/server_certificate_rotation/README.md

    0) Build the test data, configure the DUT to use the ca-0001 form key/certificate/trust_bundle, use the server-${TYPE}-a key/certificate.

+   1) Connect a client to the service on the DUT.
+The client should maintain it's connection to the service throughout the rotation process being undertaken.

-   1) With the server running, connect and note that the ceritficate loaded is the appropriate one.
+   2) With the server running, connect and note that the certificate loaded is the appropriate one, that it is the 'a' certificate in the ca-0001 set of certificates, validate the SN/SAN are correct.

-   2) Use the gNSI Rotate RPC to load a server-${TYPE}-b key and certificate on to the server.
+   3) Use the gNSI Rotate RPC to load a server-${TYPE}-b key and certificate on to the server.

-   3) Test that the certificate is properly loaded, using the Probe RPC.
+   4) Test that the certificate is properly loaded, using the Probe RPC.
       Note that the new certificate is properly served by the server.
+Note that the certificate's SN/SAN has changed to the 'b' certificate.

-   4) Send the Finalize RPC to the server.
+   5) Send the Finalize RPC to the server.

-   5) Verify that the server is now serving the certifcate properly.
+   6) Verify that the server is now serving the certifcate properly, that the certificate is the 'b' certificate.

+   7) Verify that at no time during the rotation process were existing connections to the service impaired / restarted / delayed due to the rotation event.

 ### Certz-3.2